Cereus fernambucensis Lem.

 This species is native to eastern and northeastern Brazil.

 The specific epithet "fernambucensis (fer-nahm-boo-KEN-sees)" has an uncertain meaning.
 Apparently, it was mistakenly applied when the plant name was first published.
-Theoretically, "fernambucensis" is a typo of what was originally meant to be "pernambucensis," which means from the state of Pernambuco, Brazil.
+Theoretically, "fernambucensis" is a typo of what was originally meant to be "pernambucensis," which means "from Pernambuco" and refers to the state of Pernambuco in northeastern Brazil.
 To complicate matters further, the name of this species has also been misspelled as Cereus fernambuscensis.

 How to Grow and Care for Cereus fernambucensis